Moths of North Carolina

 Habitats: The majority of our records come from Longleaf Pine habitats, primarily savannas and flatwoods but with a significant number from dry-to-xeric sandhills.
 It also makes at least some use of pure peatlands and maritime forests.

-Larval Host Plants: Probably polyphagous, feeding on many species of herbaceous and woody plants (Wagner, 2005); Forbes (1960) stated that one did well on Plantain (Plantago sp.).
-The habitat restrictions -- in North Carolina at least -- suggest there may be some association with heaths or hollies, which are among the few plants that are found in Longleaf Pine communities, peatlands, and maritime forests. - View
+Larval Host Plants: Larvae are probably polyphagous, feeding on many species of herbaceous and woody plants (Wagner, 2005).
+Forbes (1960) stated that one did well on plantain (Plantago sp.).
+The habitat restrictions suggest there may be some association with heaths or hollies, which are among the few plants that are found in Longleaf Pine communities, peatlands, and maritime forests.
+In North Carolina, J.B.
+Sullivan recorded a larva on Bluejack Oak (Quercus incana). - View

 Wikipedia